-If a student fails to meet the GPA and/or Pace standards for academic progress, then he/she will be placed on financial aid warning for one semester.
-If the student fails to meet the standards of academic progress at the end of the warning period, the student will lose eligibility for financial aid for a period not less than one semester of enrollment in addition to any other consequences imposed by the College.
+If a student does not meet both standards for academic progress, he/she will be placed on financial aid warning for one semester.
+If the standards are not met at the end of the warning period, the student will lose eligibility for financial aid for a period not less than one semester of enrollment in addition to any other consequences imposed by the College.
 The student must demonstrate compliance with all standards of academic progress to regain eligibility for financial aid.